Skip to main content

 Included in Every Audit Export

-Attestation records are exported as a structured component of the Audit Defense Package — auditors receive both the return data and cryptographic proof that the signatory confirmed it.
+Attestation records are exported as a structured component of the Audit Defense Package — auditors receive both the return data and the evidentiary record needed to validate signatory confirmation once production signing verification is complete.

 Supplies That Require Additional Review

-Deposits received before a rate-change date may straddle two different VAT periods and rates.
-CoralLedger Comply flags these deposits for manual review and withholds the attestation prefill until the practitioner confirms the correct time-of-supply rule.
+Deposits received before a rate-change date may span two different VAT periods and rates.
+CoralLedger Comply flags these deposits for manual review.
+The practitioner must determine the correct time-of-supply rule before attesting.

-A retainer or service contract that began before April 1, 2026 and extends beyond it requires apportionment workings.
-Comply calculates the split automatically but requires the practitioner to verify the contract start date before the prefill is released.
+A continuous supply that straddles a rate-change date (e.g. a retainer contract that began before April 1, 2026) requires apportionment workings.
+Comply calculates the apportionment, but the practitioner must verify the contract start date and confirm the split before signing.

-Flagging is automatic — resolution is your call.
+Flagging supports practitioner review — resolution is your call.
 CoralLedger Comply surfaces every carve-out item during return generation so nothing is overlooked.
 The practitioner confirms each item before the prefill releases.
 If supply type is unclear, consult a registered VAT advisor or the Department of Inland Revenue before attesting.

 Frequently Asked Questions